ReinhardLenz/Selenium-Stuttgart-Boerse/README.md

 🏦 Stuttgart Bond Search Automation
 Last major update: 23.4.2025
+NOTE!
+At the the moment (25.7.2025) this version doesn't work anymore, due to change in structure of the scraped page!!

 🎉 Major refactor!
 Cookie consent handling now uses <aside> elements.
 Many improvements – essentially, everything changed.